-Refer to the current Student Handbook (available online at grayson.edu for information in filing a complaint.
+Refer to the Student Handbook for information on filing a complaint.

-TELEPHONES AND LONG DISTANCE
+TELEPHONES & LONG DISTANCE

-Viking Hall Only.
-Individual rooms are wired for telephone service.
+Viking Hall Only- Individual rooms are wired for telephone service.
 Residents wanting phone service must contract with a local telephone company to establish service and make arrangements to be present for installation.
-The College is not responsible for repair to phone lines in the hall.
+The College is not responsible for repair to phone lines in the residence halls.

-TELEVISION / CABLE / VIDEOS
+TELEVISION, CABLE & VIDEOS

-A TV is available in the lounge of the residence hall.
-Individual rooms are wired for cable services.
-Cable services must be secured from the local cable company.
+A television is available in the lobby of each Residence Hall.
+Individual rooms in Viking Hall are wired for cable service.
+Cable service must be secured from the local cable company.
 Individual satellite systems are prohibited.